15 Of The Best Florida Beaches For Families

 Vendors offer lounge chairs, umbrellas, paddle boards, and small sail boats for rent and there are public restrooms, shower facilities, and volleyball courts.
 Parked along A1A/South Roosevelt Boulevard (which runs the entire length of the beach) are food trucks offering a variety of food, drinks, snacks, and sundries.
 No wonder it’s so popular with Spring breakers.

-Parking is available at $4.00/hour from 6am to midnight Monday through Saturday, noon to midnight on Sunday.
+If you’ve not bagged yourself a beachside Florida Keys AirBnB then parking is available at $4.00/hour from 6am to midnight Monday through Saturday, noon to midnight on Sunday.
 If it seems too hot to walk, a short taxi ride from the beach is all that’s needed to enjoy restaurants, cafes, shopping, historical sites like the Hemingway House, and of course, strolling famous Duval Street in the heart of Key West.

 (Submitted by Amy from The Florida Travel Girl)